Code of conduct

 Participants, including organizers, speakers, volunteers, sponsors, staff and other attendees are expected to abide by the following code of conduct.

-- EPSC2020 is a professional networking experience and all attendees, including speakers, organisers, volunteers, sponsors, should be kind to, and respectful of, all.
+- EPSC2021 is a professional networking experience and all attendees, including speakers, organisers, volunteers and sponsors, should be kind to, and respectful of, all.

-- EPSC2020 is committed to equality of opportunity, to ensure the conference experience does not discriminate against any individual on the basis of their gender, disability, ethnicity, religion or belief, sexual orientation, marital status, age, nationality or socioeconomic background, or other protected characteristics not related to scientific merit.
+- EPSC2021 is committed to equality of opportunity to ensure the conference experience does not discriminate against any individual on the basis of their gender, disability, ethnicity, religion or belief, sexual orientation, marital status, age, nationality or socioeconomic background, or other protected characteristic not related to scientific merit.

-- EPSC2020 expects a diversity of views and opinions to be welcomed by open and constructive criticism of ideas, while personal attacks (verbal or otherwise) on individuals will not be accepted.
+- EPSC2021 expects a diversity of views and opinions to be welcomed by open and constructive criticism of ideas rather than personal attacks on individuals.

-- Harassment, bullying or intimidation will not be tolerated, and anyone asked to stop unacceptable behaviour is expected to comply immediately.
-Harassment includes but is not limited to inappropriate or intimidating behaviour and language, unwelcome jokes or comments, unwanted attention, offensive images, sharing digitial information without permission, and online stalking.
-Harassment, sexual or otherwise, is a form of misconduct that undermines the integrity of the meeting.
+- Harassment, bullying, discrimination or intimidation will not be tolerated and anyone asked to stop unacceptable behaviour is expected to comply immediately.
+Harassment includes but is not limited to:

-- EPSC2020 expects anyone that may observe, or be subject to, any violations against these rules to follow the reporting procedures.
+- Anyone that observes or is subject to any violations against these rules should follow the reporting procedures.

 Recording by photo, film, or other means